 I hope the brief article “Constructive dismissal case sees livid employer withhold wages” was of some benefit or interest to you.
-It can be difficult times when you have a falling out with your employer.
+It can be difficult times when you have a falling out with your employer or you are just moving on.
 We are A Whole New Approach P/L, leading workplace representatives.
-Anything to do with the Fair work Australia regime, workers rights, employment rights.
+(We are not lawyers) Anything to do with the Fair work Australia regime, workers rights, employment rights.
 Advice is confidential, prompt and free.
 Dismissals, workplace investigations, casual employees, serious misconduct. are an example of the work we can undertake for you.

 Call us immediately 1800 333 666